Understanding the Persona API data model

 Persona’s API follows a consistent, portable data model:

-- Predictable: Each resource type (e.g.,
+- Predictable: Each resource type (e.g., inquiry, account) has a defined shape and

-) has a defined structure and attributes. - Implicit Relationships: Connected resources (e.g., inquiries and their verifications) are automatically linked and accessible via
+. - Implicit Relationships: Connected resources (e.g., inquiries and their verifications) are automatically linked and accessible via

 relationships